 A person’s eye usually takes 2–3 months to heal after laser-assisted in situ keratomileuses (LASIK) surgery.
-Their vision is usually clear the day after the procedure, but doctors will look for signs of inflammation during healing.

 During the procedure, a surgeon uses a laser to